 - An open platform with a diverse crowdsourced collection of self-contained lessons that can be completed in 15-90 min and taught by anyone, with visual elements, in digital, printable and interactive formats with instructions for learners and trainers.

-- Content would go beyond conventional topics to areas of strategic interest to our society.
-From social norms to disruptive areas of innovation where opportunities continue to rise (see curriculum below).
+- Content beyond conventional topics to areas of strategic interest to our society.
+From basic digital society citizenship and skills to disruptive areas of innovation where opportunities continue to rise (see curriculum below).

-- 3-12 month certification programs can be completed while in camp or even continued outside camps once entry is awarded.
+- 3-12 month certification programs that can be completed anywhere.

-- Access to the innovative startup ecosystem, for employment opportunities, inspiration and even partnerships.
+- Access to established businesses and the innovation startup ecosystem, for employment opportunities, inspiration and even partnerships.

 - A platform bringing together all of the above and serving as an interactive exchange space for all stakeholders of the ecosystem, with support information, updates, contacts and guides.